Champaign Biaggi's to get major remodel

 “People really enjoy booths,” Hoke said.

 With new tables and chairs on the way, plans are to end the use of table linens, she said.
-The old tables and chairs are being donated.
+The old furniture is being donated.

-While there won’t be a lot changed in the kitchen, Hoke said the amount of work being done in the rest of the restaurant would have made it impractical to remain open for carry-out during the construction period.
+While not a lot will change in the kitchen, Hoke said the amount of work being done would have made it impractical to remain open for carry-out during the construction period.

 The Champaign Biaggi’s at 2235 S. Neil St. opened in 1999, the second location in what is now a chain of 17 Biaggi’s restaurants.

-Hoke said the new look of the Champaign Biaggi’s will be similar to the new Bloomington restaurant.
+Hoke said the new look of the Champaign Biaggi’s will be similar to Bloomington’s.

 Biaggi’s current 17 locations are in Illinois, Colorado, Indiana, Iowa, Minnesota, Mississippi, Nebraska, Ohio and Wisconsin.